 Residential Smart Irrigation Controller Program

-The Smart Irrigation Controller Program was created in order to help residents save money by saving water.
-Through this program, the City of Woodbury purchases WaterSense-certified smart irrigation controllers in bulk and sells them back to residents for only $35 (retail value: $230).
+The Smart Irrigation Controller Program was created to help residents save money by saving water.
+Through this program, the City of Woodbury purchases WaterSense-certified smart irrigation controllers is able to sell them back to residents at a discounted price of $35 (retail value: $230).

 Please note: City ordinance/State law requires all irrigation systems to have working technology that prevents watering when conditions are wet enough.
 If you don't have a working rain or soil moisture sensor, participating in this program puts you in compliance with city and state requirements.
 Learn more about sensor regulations.